ryedin/site/_heroku/01-introduction.md

   </tr>
 </table>

-The previous `convox init` command also generated `docker-compose.yml` file to our Convox app.
+The previous `convox init` command generated a `docker-compose.yml` file for our Convox app.
 Every process type and command in `Procfile` is added as a service and command to `docker-compose.yml`.

 <pre class="file yaml" title="docker-compose.yml">
 version: "2"